How to Choose a Hybrid Bike? [Beginner’s Guide]

 Components

-The quality of used components (drivetrain, brakes, etc.) on hybrid bikes depends mainly on the bike’s price.
+The quality of the components featured (drivetrain, brakes, etc.) on hybrid bikes depends mainly on the bike’s price.

 Entry-level hybrid bikes for up to $500 are equipped with low-end components that wear out more easily.